celoyd/potato/docs/quickstart.md

 ### Finding a device

 You should decide up front which hardware [backend](https://pytorch.org/docs/stable/backends.html) (“device”) to use.
 The safest choice, because it’s available on any machine, is `cpu` – the model will run on the main processor.
 For hardware acceleration, figure out the brand of the best GPU on your machine.
 If it’s AMD or Nvidia, use the `cuda` backend.
 If it’s Apple, use `mps`.
-There are probably situations where this advice is misleading, but I can’t anticipate them, so you’re going to have to work it out on your own.
-The important points are that `cpu` is enough for testing (but not training, unless you are extremely patient), and that this documentation will use `cuda`, because it happens to be my best option, so you should replace that with yours.
+Beyond that, you will have to figure it out yourself.
+The key thing is that `cpu` is enough for testing (but not training, unless you are extremely patient), and that this quickstart will use `cuda`, because it happens to be my best option, so think of it as a variable to be replaced if you need to.

 The device selection is something you remember and use as a flag, not a global configuration option.
-Among other things, this makes it easy to mix devices.
-For example, I often train on the GPU with a physical batch size set to nearly max out its RAM; then if I want to test, instead of pausing training, I do it on the CPU.
+This is to help you mix devices.
+I often train on my GPU with a physical batch size set to nearly fill its RAM.
+Testing on the GPU is then impossible; it’s maxed out.
+So I test on the CPU without interrupting training.

 ## Pansharpening

-Here we will pansharpen a panchromatic image and a multispectral image to make an RGB image.
+Here we will combine a panchromatic image and a multispectral image to make an RGB image.

 ### Download pansharpening inputs

-To find sample input data, I went to [the Maxar Open Data Program landing page](https://registry.opendata.aws/maxar-open-data/), clicked the STAC Browser link, and navigated among may other good choices to [here](https://radiantearth.github.io/stac-browser/#/external/maxar-opendata.s3.dualstack.us-west-2.amazonaws.com/events/Kahramanmaras-turkey-earthquake-23/ard/37/031133102033/2022-07-20/10300100D6740900.json?.language=en), which shows direct TIFF links in the Assets section.
-We will get the panchromatic and multispectral images.
+To find sample input data, I went to [the Maxar Open Data Program landing page](https://registry.opendata.aws/maxar-open-data/), clicked the STAC Browser link, and navigated among many other good choices to [here](https://radiantearth.github.io/stac-browser/#/external/maxar-opendata.s3.dualstack.us-west-2.amazonaws.com/events/Kahramanmaras-turkey-earthquake-23/ard/37/031133102033/2022-07-20/10300100D6740900.json?.language=en), which shows direct TIFF links in the Assets section.
+We need the panchromatic and multispectral images.

-If you’re thinking of other inputs: Ripple expects data that looks like WorldView-2 or -3 bands in Maxar’s ARD format – in short, reflectance mapped from 0..1 to 0..10,000 in `uint16`.
-Anything with _approximately_ those spectral bands and where the values are _approximately_ linear reflectance in 0..10,000 is likely to _approximately_ work.
-But the design input is standard ARD data.
+As a sidebar if you’re thinking of other inputs: Potato expects data that looks like WorldView-2 or -3 bands in Maxar’s ARD format.
+In short, the images are pixel-aligned (not simply georeferenced), the multispectral image has 8 bands as documented for the WV-2/3 sensor, and the DNs are reflectance mapped from 0..1 to 1..10,000 in `uint16`.
+Anything with _approximately_ those spectral bands, where the values are _approximately_ reflectance × 10,000, is likely to _approximately_ work.
+But the spec input is Maxar’s ARD.

 We use a {} expansion to make this slightly more legible with the long and very similar URIs: